The Ecological Footprint

 2000 Kistler Prize Acceptance Speech

-This article reposted with the kind permission of
+This article is reposted with kind permission from Foundation for the Future.

 Download: 2000 Kistler Prize Acceptance Speech (RTF, 23.27 K)blog comments powered by Disqus